of the Year

 Client facing life in prison for “Three Strikes” serious assault case was found not guilty of all charges and was freed immediately after the verdict.
 The verdict was achieved by proving that the alleged victim lied numerous times under oath during the trial and providing information showing that our client was being truthful about his self-defense claim.

-How a Lawyer Can Defend You
+How a Riverside Criminal Defense Lawyer Can Defend You

 Your right to choose and attorney is critical to the success of your case.
-Choosing an aggressive, experienced, and hardworking defense lawyer is essential to protect you from the potential consequences of criminal prosecution in Riverside County.
+Choosing an aggressive, experienced, and hardworking defense lawyer is essential to protect you from the potential consequences of criminal prosecution in Riverside.
 The attorney you choose will send a message to the prosecution about whether you are serious about defending yourself and whether you have the requisite knowledge of the legal system to hire an excellent trial lawyer.
 A skilled, experienced, and well-respected lawyer can often negotiate, or if necessary, force a better outcome for your criminal case.
 By hiring Mr. DeLimon and our firm, you are sending a message to the prosecution that you intend to hire one of the best criminal defense attorneys in the Inland Empire to seek the best possible outcome of your case.

 An experienced defense lawyer can help you: